 - Disclose issues or resident concerns to administrators or facility staff, unless resident permission has been given.

 - Interpret medical, health, or financial information for residents.

 - Become involved with or make medical, legal, or financial recommendations.

 - Perform any type of hands-on personal care, activity, or treatment for residents, including: offering a resident a drink/snack, transferring them from one location to another (e.g., from bed to chair).

-- Volunteer at any facility other than those assigned through the VOP.
+- Volunteer in any capacity other than a Volunteer Ombudsman at assigned facility, or as an Ombudsman for any facility other than that assigned by the VOP.

 - Eight hours of classroom training